xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </pre>
 </div>

-# Agile Metro Use Cases
+# Agile Metro example use cases

-Service Provider networks must adopt a very flexible design that satisfy any to any connectivity requirements, without compromising in stability and availability.
+Service Provider networks must adopt a flexible design satisfying
+any to any connectivity, without compromising in stability and availability.
 Moreover, transport programmability is essential to bring SLA awareness into the network.